AdnanoC/Lab/lab1.md

 1. Duplicate this README.md for each new lab (e.g., `splunk-2/README.md`).
 2. Update scenario details, queries, and anonymized data per lab.
-3. Document your process—valuable for both technical assessment and interview discussions.
+3. Document your process—valuable for both technical assessment and interview discussions

 ---